SMA OBSERVER CENTER

 SMA observations require calibrator sources for bandpass, gain, and flux calibration.
 Quasars are generally used for bandpass and gain calibration; however, suitable calibrators may not be available for all parts of the sky particularly at the higher frequencies.
 See The Submillimeter Calibrator List.
 Solar system bodies are generally used for flux calibration but may not be available at all times of the year.
 Observers should show that their proposed observations can be adequately calibrated.

-Resources:
+Further Resources:

 SMA Basic Specifications